petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 [ 66.689542] amdgpu 045b:00:00.0: amdgpu: CP RS64 enable
 ```

+#### 4.3 Un-Blacklist the driver

+Repeat the steps in section 3.7

-#### 4.2.1 Run AMD-SMI to confirm the driver is loaded successfully
+Run AMD-SMI to confirm the driver is loaded successfully

 ```bash
 $ amd-smi monitor